Nursing Foot Care

 Distance Education

-The Nursing Foot Care document of achievement program is available for study through distance education.
-Students must successfully complete the seven required theory and clinical courses.
+The Nursing Foot Care program is available for study through distance education.

-You have a maximum of three months to complete each of the theory courses and must complete the course you are taking prior to registering for the next course.
+Students have a maximum of three months to complete each of the theory courses and must complete one course prior to registering for the next.

-The theory portion of the course is delivered by an online learning management system with an instructor as a resource to course materials.
-This format requires that you are able to work highly independently, and manage your time effectively in order to remain on task and meet deadlines.
+The theory portion of the course is delivered by an online learning management system with an instructor as a resource for course materials.
+This format requires you to work highly independently and manage your time effectively to remain on task and meet deadlines.

 To see when courses are being offered throughout the year, the costs and how long you have to complete them, click on the schedule below.

-Please ensure that you review our academic policies, including policy A20: Registering, Adding and Dropping Courses, which explains the refund policy for distance education courses; and A10: Maintaining Active Student Status, which details how often you need to complete a course to remain active in your program.
+Please ensure that you review our academic policies, including policy A20: Refunds, Registration, Adding and Dropping of Courses, which explains the refund policy for distance education courses; and A10: Maintaining Active Student Status, which details how often you need to complete a course to remain active in your program.
+You have five years to complete a program.